Satisha10/APwotw_release/README.md

 - Once you generated a game, grab from the output folder a `.wotwr` file (it should have your slot name in it).
 - Open this file with a text editor and fill the `APAddress:` and `APPort:` champs with the connection informations (the `APSlot:` line should already contain your slot name).
 - Open this file with the WotW launcher.
 If everything worked, you will be connected after starting a new save file.
+- For now, the game needs to be hosted in the website.

-If you want to more information about the WotW randomizer or to learn some glitches, you can check the wiki https://wotw.orirando.com/
+If you want to more information about the WotW randomizer or to learn some glitches, you can check the wiki https://wiki.orirando.com/

 ## Feedback